ProvocaTeach/web-devel-notes/Yesod_book/01_Basics/hello_world.md

 `HomeR` is a **resource** (hence the "R").

-  * For a definition of **resource**, see the World Wide Web Consortium (W3C) page on the Resource Des
+  * For a definition of **resource**, see [“Resources and Statements” section](https://www.w3.org/TR/rdf11-concepts/#resources-and-statements) of the World Wide Web Consortium (W3C) primer on the Resource Description Framework (RDF).

 `mkYesod` is a Template Haskell function.
 To see the code it generates, use `ddump-splices`.

   *

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzA1NDMzNDA2LC0xMDY0Mjk4MDQzXX0=
+eyJoaXN0b3J5IjpbLTQ2OTIxNzE5OSwtMTA2NDI5ODA0M119
 -->